 - Mother & Baby Cowshed Full Body Cream £28.05 50ml

-This is a full body cream that is highly nourishing and relieves dry and tender skin.
+This full body cream from Cowshed* is highly nourishing and relieves dry and tender skin.
 The ingredients consist of aloe vera, shea butter and meadowfoam oil.

 - Hopes Relief Moisturising Lotion £17.29 145gm